-At CivicPlus, our experience developing and hosting over 2,500 local government websites has revealed some simple, but essential best practices to keep local government websites fully operational and optimized for high traffic volumes during election season.
-This year, keep citizens informed regarding election results without compromising on the quality of their online interaction—or the functionality of your website—by following these essential best practices:
+At CivicPlus®, our experience developing and hosting over 3,500 local government websites has revealed some simple, but essential best practices to keep local government websites fully operational and optimized for high traffic volumes during election season.
+This year, keep citizens informed regarding election results without compromising on the quality of their online interaction—or the functionality of your website—by following our essential best practices.

 1. Communicate in Advance.
 Communicate in advance to your citizens in advance when you expect to post election results.
 This will help to mitigate high volumes of repeat traffic throughout the day before results are available.
 Communicate anticipated timing to citizens using all available communication platforms, including email and social media.